domeengine/dome/docs/modules/input.md

 An instance of `DigitalInput` represents an input such as a keyboard key, mouse button or controller button, which can be either "pressed" or "unpressed".

+### Instance Methods
+#### `reset(): Void`
+Resets the input state, as if the input was just set to no longer be down.
+This is useful in certain scenarios where an input's state may be tested repeatedly, but before the user has had a chance to release the input.

 ### Instance Fields

 #### `static down: Boolean`